- This event has passed.

 - Firepower Threat Defense (FTD)

 Intense hands-on Firepower Advanced 6.2 Administration course.

-- Receive your own pod for Six Days!
+- Receive your own pod with no sharing!

 - Experience the new Firepower Threat Defense (FTD)

 Note: Includes Todd Lammle’s Bestselling Firepower (FTD) Study Guide found on Amazon

 Upon completion of this course, you should be able to: